SmartSpin2K/SS2K-Documentation/documentation/firmware.md

 1. In the SmartSpin2k Config App, select Update Firmware.
 2. Select the firmware option you would like to install.
 3. Installation may take a few minutes.
+4. Installations can occasionally fail partway through.
+If this happens, reboot your SmartSpin2k before trying to upload again.

 ## Update existing firmware using Wi-Fi
 1. Download the latest [SmartSpin2K firmware](https://github.com/doudar/SmartSpin2k/releases/) and extract the zip file.